 What Is Paverpol?

-is a water-based, environmentally-friendly fluid that hardens fabric.
+Paverpol is a water-based, environmentally-friendly fluid that hardens fabric.
 Its original color is white, but it will dry as transparent in a few hours.
-(In past years, the Paverpol company has also made this material in bronze, grey and black.)
-The final hardening process takes between 1 and 2 weeks, depending on the temperature.
+(In past years, the Paverpol company has also made this material in bronze, grey, and black.)
+The final hardening process takes between one and two weeks, depending on the temperature.
 Paverpol artwork is weather-resistant after hardening completely.
-It will withstand rain, wind, sun, snow and frost.
+It will withstand rain, wind, sun, snow, and frost.
 Paverpol is great to combine with all kinds of natural materials.
 It is also safe for children!
 You can work with bare hands—no problem.
-Paverpol

 In this article, you'll learn:

 - Step-by-step instructions for making your own 8" Paverpol figurine (including photos and videos).